 At the first low saddle, peer across and view the next gully that leads to the high saddle.
 You want to drop left and down across a very loose scree slope (with cholla, of course) about 50 vertical feet to get to the base of this next gully.
 The climb up this gully is not bad at all.
 The rocks are solid.
 As usual, watch the brush.

 From the high saddle, you probably will veer right and work your way under the rocky pinnacles across loose, brush-choked slopes.
 Generally stay close to the rock/scree margins.
-There are some third-class open-rock scrambles, but not too bad.
+There are some easy third-class open-rock scrambles, but not too bad.
 You'll come to a small notch directly below the summit.
 Angle left, and work your way past the palo verde that is growing out a crack in the rock.
 This short section is very exposed: a fall would be fatal.
-But it is short, and once past that, there is a lovely ramp that leads right to the top.
+Most people squeeze between the palo verde and the rock from which it grows.
+Once past that, there is a lovely ramp that leads right to the top.

-For the descent, it's best to retrace your route and just go slowly.
+For the descent, it's best to retrace your route and go slowly.
 The cholla is extremely thick.
-The scree is crappy in spots.
+The scree is very loose in spots.
 You may be the only visitors to the summit all year.
-Enjoy!